 I am sitting beside the pool at the Golf View Hotel in Nairn enjoying a spa day with Alison.
 Yesterday Alison and James climbed Ben MacDui and then walked on to Derry Lodge in Glen Lui, a challenging seven hour walk.
 Hugh and I drove to Ballater where we had some rather delicious scones, then parked at the Linn of Dee car park and walked in to meet the intrepid twosome at Derry Lodge - which was an 11km round trip.
 The weather was kind to us and it was a great day which suited everyone.

-So today James and Hugh are somewhere nearby exploring the local area while Alison and I are at our spa.
+So we suggested a trip to Nairn today; James and Hugh are somewhere nearby exploring the local area while Alison and I are at our spa.
+Alison and Hugh said that they haven't visited Nairn in many years and they seem to be quite taken with it.

 More Nairn holidays ensued, and more recently my Mum and I took the three boys for a holiday here when they were wee, and had a fantastic time on the beach and also visiting Cawdor Castle and Culloden Battlefield which the boys loved.